-Patrick Fulton joined the faculty of Cornell’s School of Earth and Atmospheric Sciences (EAS) in January 2019.
+Patrick Fulton joined the faculty of Cornell’s Department of Earth and Atmospheric Sciences in January 2019.
 Fulton is an assistant professor and a Croll Sesquicentennial Fellow whose research interests include hydrologic and thermal processes within fault zones and how these processes either control fault slip behavior or provide insightful signatures within fault rocks.
 After post-docs in Oregon and Texas and a stint as a research scientist in California, Fulton took a faculty position at Texas A&M in 2016, where he taught for three years.

 Fulton uses observation, quantitative analysis, and numerical modeling to study heat and fluid in fault zones.
 His work combines hydrogeology, thermal geophysics, and geomechanics, and has applications to earthquake physics, tectonic processes, and the transport of subsurface heat and fluids.

 - Fulton, P.M., E.E.
 Brodsky (2016), In situ observations of earthquake-driven fluid pulses within the Japan Trench plate boundary fault zone, Geology, G38034.1, doi:10.1130/G38034.1

 - *Smith, A.J., P.B.
 Flemings, and P.M.
 Fulton (2014), Hydrocarbon Flux from Natural Deepwater Gulf of Mexico Vents, Earth Planet.
 Sci.
 Lett., 395, 241–253, doi:10.1016/j.epsl.2014.03.055.